DalalBinhamoud/ParkAround/README.md

 **Mocked Location**: A simulated user current location is shown to display nearby parking spots that included in the JSON file.

-**Actual User Location**: Press the below button on the map to get and display the user's real location.
 ## Usage

 In order to use the app, you must grant location access permission.